-#2 Award-winning and a firm favourite with allbeauty customers, Modern Muse Nuit by Estee Lauder combines florals with creamy woods to create a seductive fragrance that you’ll adore.
-Vanilla and tonka bean dominate the base notes, while chamomile and jasmine balance out the top notes.
+#2 Award-winning and a firm favourite with allbeauty customers, Estée Lauder Knowing combines florals with creamy woods to create a seductive fragrance that you’ll adore.
+Amber and sandalwood dominate the base notes, while Rose and Plum balance out the top notes.

 #3 A more winter-friendly version of their classic Lady Million perfume, Lady Million Prive by Paco Rabanne is a delightful combination of woody notes, sweetened with honey, cacao, vanilla, and a touch of raspberry.
 Good enough to eat!

 #4 A truly glamorous fragrance, Roberto Cavalli’s Nero Assoluto is a velvety scent which features orchid, vanilla and citrus juxtaposed against wood and ebony base notes.

 #1 Wanted by Azzaro is an award-winning fragrance for men that combines fresh top notes of lemon and ginger with heavier middle and base notes.
 The scents of cardamom, vetiver and tonka bean make this a great winter scent.

 #2 Another fantastic fragrance, this time from Boucheron, Quatre Absolu De Nuit Pour Homme sits within the spicy wood family and has notes of clary sage, lavender, nutmeg, black pepper, atlas cedar and vanilla.